Peter Lawford: Later career

 Lawford's later films included A Step Out of Line (1971), Clay Pigeon (1971), and The Deadly Hunt (1971).
 He had the lead role in Ellery Queen: Don't Look Behind You and guest starred on Bewitched.
 In 1971 he appeared as Ben Hunter on The Men From Shiloh (rebranded name for The Virginian) in the episode titled "The Town Killer."
 He had a semi recurring role in The Doris Day Show (1971–72) and even directed an episode.

-He returned to MGM for They Only Kill Their Masters (1972), which reunited him with several former MGM contract players.
+He returned to MGM for They Only Kill Their Masters (1972), which reunited him with former MGM contract players June Allyson and Ann Rutherford.